 I am a vocalist, dancer and actor.
 In addition to doing solo work, I also perform with the grammy nominated acapella ensemble Sweet Honey in the Rock.
 As an artist, I have toured extensively both domestically and worldwide, and have shared my talents with audiences in venues ranging from school shows to Carnegie Hall and Lincoln Center in New York.
 I love them all!

 I am also a composer, and have written many songs both for Sweet Honey in the Rock as well as for my own solo work and recording.
 Journey to Myka, my first solo project, is also my maiden voyage as a producer, and features my own compositions and arrangements.
 One of these songs, The Jewel Light, was a finalist in the ISC (International Songwriting Competition) My original song Fulani Chant was featured in the film Down in the Delta, directed by Maya Angelou, and I have had several other licenses for my work.
-As a choreographer I have placed works on The First World Dance Theatre, The Levine School Dancers and drummers, and many more.
+As a choreographer I have placed works on The First World Dance Theatre, First World Productions, The Levine Dancers and drummers and the Sounds of Awareness, as well as the original musical productions 2000 Seasons, and Bright Moments in Great Black Music.

 I have always found a way to transfer knowledge throughout my career, and I really love and appreciate this work, for through teaching I am continuously learning and expandping my depth, range, and understanding as a performer.
 In addition to my passion for music, dance, and theatre, I am also deeply interested in social justice, environmental, health, and healing issues for a whole earth, and like to utilize my talents wherever possible to help promote awareness and personal activism for a sustainable, balanced, healthy and abundant planet for all human beings.